m3l7/bmc/README.md

 # 2D BMC
-2 dimensional Backward Monte Carlo scheme example.
+2 dimensional Backward Monte Carlo scheme example, parallelized with MPI and openMP

 A forward Monte Carlo scheme is included for benchmark

 ## Compile